 Anthony Potter Photography

-Alterations and additions to an existing home within Artarmon Heritage Conservation, Willoughby Council.
+Alterations and additions to an existing home within Artarmon Conservation Area, Willoughby Council.

 DA approval took four months and the entire project took just over two years from beginning to end.
 Contemporary Architecture was involved in all stages of the design, approval, construction documentation, interior design and contract administration.